Delhi Cantonment railway station

-Delhi Cantonment railway station (also known as Delhi Cantt.)(station code: DEC), is a railway station in Delhi Cantonment in India.
+The Delhi Cantonment railway station, also known as Delhi Cantt. (station code: DEC), is a railway station in Delhi Cantonment in India.
 It serves as an intermediate stop for trains coming from Delhi or Chandigarh and going towards Rajasthan and Gujarat via Rewari, and a small number of trains originate and terminate at this station.

 History

 Initially operated as a metre-gauge railway station, in 1991 it was converted to broad gauge.

 In 2025-26, it underwent ₹335 crore "airport-like" redevelopment with a new station building with separate arrival and departure areas, escalators, lifts, and adequate parking.

 Major trains

-The train which originates from Delhi Cantt Junction are :
+The list of trains which originate/stops from/at the Delhi Cantt. station are: